oldaccountdeadname/painted/README.md

 primarily for usage with bars.

-Despite the name (a rough contraction of the initialism PTND, for Plain Text Notification Daemon), the scope of PTND is not limited to plain text: planned features include actions, sounds, and more.
+Despite the name (a rough contraction of the initialism PTND, for Plain Text Notification Daemon), the scope of Painted is not limited to plain text: planned features include actions, sounds, and more.
 The goal is to achieve 'minimalism' through an unrestrictive design that facilitates scripting, run-time modification, and, of course, completeness.